sagrawalx/sagrawalx.github.io/teaching/sp19-b5_ma315/sir.md

 <img src="sir-sample-2.png" style="width: 80%;"/>

 You can do this by guessing and checking various values of the parameters $b$ and $c$ until you find something that works reasonably well.
-For an optional challenge, try to figure out a way to find optimal[^optimal] values of for the parameters :)
+For an optional challenge, try to figure out a way to find optimal[^optimal] values for the parameters :)

 [^optimal]: There are probably many ways of defining "optimal," and even with a fixed definition of "optimal," there are many ways of finding those optimal parameters.
 You'll have to figure out both of these things if you decide to do this challenge.
 If you'd like some possible hints, come talk to me!